mta-solutions/fsharp-data-validation/README.md

     // send email
 ```

-All we need to change here is the type of the `emailAddress` parameter.
+The only change required here is to update the type of the `emailAddress` parameter:

 ```fsharp
 module Example